 People who are interested in Maven for Selenium, let me just warn them that only using Maven would not have any significance in Selenium life.
 This tool has to integrate with Jenkins as well to give any benefits to Selenium Automation.
 You may face N number of issues with installing and in setting up Maven & Jenkins which would be difficult to resolve, as we as Test Engineers are not very technical.
 Please be calm and read out every line and word of this tutorial to understand it else you would end up with lots of frustration.

 What is Maven?

-Maven is a build tool and it performs task just like Ant which is again a diffirent build Tool.
-It is a software project management tool which provides new concept of project object model (POM).
+Maven is a build tool and it performs a task just like Ant which is again a different build Tool.
+It is a software project management tool that provides a new concept of project object model (POM).
 Maven allows the developer to automate the process of the creation of the initial folder structure, performing the compilation and testing and the packaging and deployment of the final product.
-It cuts down the good number of steps in build process and it makes it one step process to do a build.
+It cuts down the good number of steps in the build process and it makes it one-step process to do a build.